the National Science Foundation

 is an independent federal agency created by Congress in 1950 "to promote the progress of science; to advance the national health,

-prosperity, and welfare; to secure the national defense…" With an annual budget of about $7.0 billion (FY 2012), we are the
+prosperity, and welfare; to secure the national defense…" With an annual budget of $7.5 billion (FY 2016), we are the

 colleges and universities.
 In many fields such as mathematics, computer science and the social sciences, NSF is